adc2502/SquareOfDeath/README.md

 # SquareOfDeath

 If I am being completely honest, the game "Square of Death" is a drinking game I was playing with a couple friends on holiday.
-Two of my friends ended up debating who had the best strategy and which didn't really go anywhere after a few drinks.
+Two of my friends ended up debating who had the best strategy which didn't really go anywhere after a few drinks.

 Both of my friends were stubbornly sure they had the best strategy, so the next morning I decided to spend a couple hours writing a simulation.